xuyuanJoy/xuyuanJoy/README.md

 - 👋 Hi, I’m @xuyuanJoy
 - 👀 I’m interested in music，reading and travel！
 - 🌱 I’m currently learning python and explore more interesting things
-- 📫 I'm gald to receive your message here!
+- 📫 I'm gald to receive your message here :D
-- Thank you for reading !
+- 👋 Thank you for reading !
-- bye~
+- 👋 bye~